 My time in Germany was far too short due to Schengen.
 I was also unable to visit Andrea, a first-world-trip travel friend, just two hours away in Austria due to the time limit.

 Slovenia — Ljubljana

 With just days to go before my 90th day in the Schengen Area, I stopped in Ljubljana, Slovenia to see this beautiful city again — and to see Barbara and Goran, one of the most beautiful couples I have ever known and to see their parents again.
 We’d met in Finland that first time I’d traveled much of the world for three years and when I got to Slovenia (which was then Yugoslavia) their families had hosted me in their hometowns.
 It was fabulous to see their parents and parent’s homes again.
 My time, again, was far too short and I will return soon.

 I was expected in Israel to help a friend so I booked my flight but gave myself time to get to enjoy Croatia first.

-Fortunately Croatia is not yet part of the stops people from knowing the world Schengen Area.
-I took the train across the board into into Croatia and breathed a sigh of relieve from 90 days of visa overstay worry.
+Fortunately, Croatia is not yet part of the stops-people-from-knowing-the-world Schengen Area.
+I took the train across the board into Croatia and breathed a sigh of relief from 90 days of visa overstay worry.
 Ah, finally, the beautiful coast of the Adriatic Sea.
+(Slovenia as has some beautiful Adriatic Sea coastline but seeing it would cost Schengen area time.)
 I was so happy to be there!
 This is a coast of old walled cities and amazing vistas.
-And I was mind-boggling lucky to meet Mariano and Yoel, two great guys who let me join them in their rented car and get to see and explore the coast.
+And I was mind-boggling lucky to meet Mariano and Yoel, two great guy,s who let me join them in their rented car and get to see and explore the coast.

 Montenegro — Bay of Kotor and area